productivity. Personality. results.

 Above all else, students need to be at ease.
 A growth mindset can be taught.
 The world isn't getting simpler, but basic, time-tested methods are available to help students learn how to learn.
 Learning accelerates when we can consciously "fold back" to prior knowledge while filling holes to build skills.
 Students and teachers should be free to use their natural language, which, to some, is mere "street talk," but to most kids this is an essential part of igniting their higher reasoning abilities.

 Test Prep is worthwhile, but many people go overboard.
 Take the extra hundred hours you might spend on test prep and learn to ride a horse, get a job, or immerse yourself in a project.
 Colleges value those things more than the extra 50 points that might result from too much test prep.
+In August 2018 a good friend of Ron’s was worried that her high-achieving son was falling behind his friends.
+“Wait until October, then take a run at the December ACT, I think he can get a 36 that way.”
+The nervous mom took Ron’s advice and her son went from a 31 to a 36 after about 20 hours of classes and tutoring and 3 practice tests.
+We saved the kid time, and the mom money - but maybe not some stress during that time :)

 Getting into college is just the start.
 Kids need to be careful about debt and what they are majoring in.
 This is not a major worry for most of our tutoring students.
 Nevertheless, we help students make smart, practical long-term decisions in the fast-changing education market.